-February is National Cancer Prevention Awareness Month.
+February Is National Cancer Prevention Awareness Month

 Just being aware is not enough.
 We need to TAKE ACTION!

-While there is no certain way to prevent cancer, there are certain risk
+While there is no certain way to prevent cancer, there are certain risk factors that increase the likelihood.
+You can TAKE ACTION to lower those risks through healthy lifestyle choices, getting recommended cancer screenings, and vaccinating against certain viruses.

 Factors that are known to increase the risk of cancer: